Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 we use <tt>AnalysisTemplate.xsls</tt> and share with users in your organization.
 This configured workbook template will be used to load data output from the analytical pipeline.

 ### Step-By-Step Visual Studio Deployment

 It is possible to deploy the elements of the solution with a few clicks from their Visual Studio solution files, using Cloud Explorer.
-This requires the full solution source code.
-If you are a Microsoft partner, please contact us to arrange access for customer deployments.
+The advantage of this method is that you have source control of any modification you are making to the solution, and is appropriate for developers and integrators.
+It requires the full solution source code If you are a Microsoft partner, please contact us to arrange access for customer deployments.

 ## Connecting Your Data

+Analytics is only useful to you if it runs on your data.
 This section describes the inputs and output datasets of the solution.

 ###	Input dataset